aaleino/todoman/README.md

 Open todo.md for editing, use default intervals (25 min work 5 min pause)

-Use up, down, right, left and enter in the menu to navigate.
+Use up, down, right, left, pgup, pgdown and enter in the menu to navigate.

 	./todoman todo.md 40 10